walles/batterylogger/README.md

 upgrades.

 * See if we can detect enabling / disabling of Google Now.

+* If the plot is empty, display something explaining that to the user

 * Make sure we rotate the history file when it gets too big.
 Aim for keeping a month or more of stats at hand.